 Even experienced entrepreneurs are sometimes far from being registered agent experts, often falling victim to old misconceptions.
 Some of these myths are harmless while others can lead to dangerous practices.
 Let’s dispel some of the most common of these misconceptions.

 This one is only partially true.
-In reality, the number of registered agents required to operate a company is determined by several factors, the main being the number of states where the company will operate.
+In reality, the number of resident agents required to operate a company is determined by several factors, the main being the number of states where the company will operate.

 As such, when LLC operates in just one state, legally it only needs one registered agent.
-But if you act as your own registered agent and mean to expand your business into other states, you will need to hire another agent to get your foreign qualification.
+But if you act as your own statutory agent and mean to expand your business into other states, you will need to hire another agent to get your foreign qualification.